 The program combines a specially trained Family Case Manager, Family Mentor, and Treatment Coordinator to serve families where there are children under the age of 5 and the parent struggles with a substance use disorder.
 The Family Mentor is someone who has had history with the child welfare system and is currently in recovery.
 The Family Mentor is paired with a Family Case Manager and they work the case in conjunction with one another in a dyad structure.
-Monroe County has 2 dyads.
-The site has 1 Treatment Coordinator.
+Monroe County has 2 dyad.
+There is a site Treatment Coordinator.
 DCS has seen promising results from the program.